All Episodes

 Great to be with you.

-With General Motors Corporation planning to end production of Saturn's in Pontiac at its Delaware plant, which employs more than 1,000 people, Delaware state leaders are scrambling to win new work at the facility or persuade General Motors to move other operations to the region.
+With General Motors Corporation planning to end production of Saturns in Pontiac at its Delaware plant, which employs more than 1,000 people, Delaware state leaders are scrambling to win new work at the facility or persuade General Motors to move other operations to the region.

-Senator Thomas Carper, a Democrat former governor, who helped save the 62-year-old Wilmington plant from closure in the early 90s, said this would appear on the surface to leave us in bleak circumstances.
+Senator Thomas Carper, a Democrat former governor who helped save the 62-year-old Wilmington plant from closure in the early 90s, said this would appear on the surface to leave us in bleak circumstances.

 We are encouraging General Motors not to close the plant.

-At some point, GM will need more capacity, uh Carper said in an interview with Reuters just weeks ahead of the June 1st deadline.
+Carper said in an interview with Reuters just weeks ahead of the June 1st deadline.

-So, Congress under pressure here as General Motors bankruptcy possible.
+So Congress under pressure here as General Motors bankruptcy possible.

-We were we bailed out General Motors.
+We bailed out General Motors.

 We were told that only the government could do this.

-The General Motors couldn't do it, and General Motors had to report to the government how it was going to use the bailout money.
+And General Motors had to report to the government how it was going to use the bailout money.

 General Motors had to submit its report.